Noncollision Singularities in a Planar Four-body Problem: Symplectic transformations and Poincar e sections

-In Section 4.3, 4.4, we will write the equations of motion as three Kepler motions $(x_i,v_i)^{R,L},\ i=3,1,4$ with perturbations.
-When perturbation is neglected $(x_4,v_4)^R$ is a hyperbola focused at origin and opening to the left while $(x_4,v_4)^L$ is a hyperbola focused at origin and opening to the right. \end{Rk}
+\item In Section 4.3, 4.4, we will treat the equations of motion as three Kepler motions $(x_i,v_i)^{R,L},\ i=3,1,4$ with perturbations.
+When perturbation is neglected the orbit of $x_4^R$ is a hyperbola focused at the origin and opening to the left while the orbit of $x_4^L$ is a hyperbola focused at origin and opening to the right. \end{enumerate} \end{Rk}

 In the following subsections we describe the suitable changes of variables adapted to maps $(I), (III), (V)$ as well as the local map $\Loc.$